 - a. the courses of the master's programmes

 - Nederlands recht, other specialisations, except for the course Capita Selecta Criminologie

 - > Forensica, Criminologie en Rechtspleging

-- > Recht en Arbeid
+- Recht en Arbeid

-- > European Law School
+- European Law School

 - Globalisation and Law

 - as named in this annex

-- b. the courses

 - .
 Advocaat en ethos / The good lawyer

-- .
+- . .
 Customs law

 - .
 Advanced customs law

 - .
 Global tax policy and governance